 Course-Based Academic Program

-All LEAD Scholars enroll in the ENGL 1A class with a LEAD Week faculty member.
+All first year LEAD Scholars enroll in the ENGL 1A class with a LEAD Week faculty member.
+Transfer students are also required to take ENGL 1A if they have not yet fulfilled their introductory English courses.
 These students will continue with the same professor and cohort group through the fall quarter.
 Course work in the ENGL 1A class during LEAD Week will count towards the final grade in the fall quarter.
 It is mandatory that students attend all class sessions, participate in class, complete all essay assignments and daily readings.
 Scholars will continue into ENGL 2A in winter quarter with the same cohort and instructor.

-These courses last from Monday through Friday of LEAD Week.
-Scholars choose from four different elective classes.
-These classes may vary slightly each year and include such topics as: Chemistry, Religious Studies, Business or Engineering.
-On the questionnaire at the end of the packet, you will be asked to select one of these electives.
+- These courses last from Monday through Friday of LEAD Week.
+All LEAD Scholars participate in the elective and can choose from four different elective classes.
+The classes are: Chemistry, Religious Studies, Business or Engineering.
+On your LEAD Week forms due in August, you will be asked to select one of these courses.
 Please use the following descriptions to select a course.
 These classes will not be graded and will not go on a student’s permanent record.
 However, the courses are an integral part of LEAD Week, and it is mandatory that scholars attend all class sessions, participate in class discussions, and complete homework assignments and exams.

 - Elective Course Descriptions